 🟠

-There are some cases where disconnecting without safe removal is particularly dangerous:
+There are cases where safe removal is not just a recommendation, but a necessity:

 🗃️